carbon-language/carbon-lang/docs/design/lexical_conventions/numeric_literals.md

 -   For binary literals, digit separators can appear between any two digits.
 For example, `0b1_000_101_11`.

-## Caveats
+## Divergence from other languages

-The proposal provides a syntax that is deliberately close to that used both by C++ and many other languages, so it should feel familiar to developers.
+The design provides a syntax that is deliberately close to that used both by C++ and many other languages, so it should feel familiar to developers.
 However, it selects a reasonably minimal subset of the syntaxes.
 This minimal approach provides benefits directly in line with the goal that Carbon code should be